Finding permanent IRS chief now difficult job for Obama

 Finding a candidate with all the right requirements was tricky even before the scandal.

-Congress in 1998 wrote into law that an IRS commissioner must "have a demonstrated ability in management" - demanding that corporate-style experience in organisation be part of the job qualifications.
+Congress in 1998 wrote into law that an IRS commissioner must "have a demonstrated ability in management" - demanding that corporate-style experience in organization be part of the job qualifications.

 This requirement could eliminate from contention many tax lawyers such as those who filled the job in past decades.